 Nothing could be more British than a good cup of char.
 Right?

 Apparently not.
 As many of you no doubt know, tea originates in East Asia, probably first growing in north Burma and southeast China.
-Tea drinking is believed to have originated in the Yunnan region of China, during the Shang Dynasty (approx 1766 to 1122 BC), when it was mostly used for medicinal purposes.
+Tea drinking is believed to have originated in the Yunnan region of China, during the Shang Dynasty (approx 1766 to 1122 BC, way before travel insurance was a thing), when it was mostly used for medicinal purposes.

 Portuguese merchants and priests encountered tea in China in the 16th century, when it was known as chá, where the slang term “cup of char” comes from.

 Tea didn’t make it to England until approximately 1657, and British drinkers were the first to add sugar and milk to black tea.
 We also introduced the wonderful plant to India, hoping to stop the Chinese monopoly, however attempts to grow seeds from China failed in India‘s climate.
 Luckily, a new variant was discovered in Assam and the northeast region of India, being used by a local tribe, so we just grew that instead.